krishirajsinh-p/WebBoost/docs/SCORING_GUIDE.md

 # WebBoost Scoring Guide

-## Overview
-WebBoost analyzes blog posts and websites to provide actionable recommendations for content creators.
 This comprehensive guide explains how the scoring system works, what each metric measures, and how to interpret and improve your results.

----

-## 🎯 Project Purpose

-**WebBoost** is designed for **bloggers** who want to:
-- Analyze their blog posts for quality and reach potential
-- Get specific recommendations on what to improve
-- Understand how their content performs across multiple dimensions
-- Optimize their content for better engagement and discoverability

 ---